 ARTEMIS sits in the bot house.

-The 2015 SIMPLE field camp location and area of study are shown on a map (center).
-ARTEMIS water sample chambers are primed (left).
-A vehicle representation and 3D sonar are rendered in live top and side views as ARTEMIS drives beneath the ice shelf transition (right).
+Maps show the 2015 SIMPLE field camp location and area of study (left).
+ARTEMIS water sample chambers are primed (middle).
+A vehicle representation and 3D sonar is rendered in live top and side views while ARTEMIS drives beneath the ice shelf transition (right).

 Science Under Ice

-ARTEMIS carries a broad array of sensors designed to record the environmental characteristics and biosignatures associated with life under the McMurdo Ice Shelf.
-Of particular interest is the environment right at the ice-water interface.
-ARTEMIS carries several upward-looking instruments in a package that can be extended 0.8 m above the main vehicle body to make physical contact with the ice ceiling, while keeping the rest of the vehicle (and its thruster wash) away from the measurement site.
-Instruments on the ice-contacting tower include:
+ARTEMIS carries a broad array of sensors designed to record the environmental characteristics as well as biosignatures associated with life under the McMurdo Ice Shelf.
+Particularly of interest is the environment right at the ice-water interface.
+Therefore, ARTEMIS carries several upward-looking instruments in a package that can be extended 0.8 m above the main vehicle body to make physical contact with the ice ceiling, while keeping the rest of the vehicle (and its thruster wash) away from the measurement site.
+In particular, instruments on the ice-contacting tower include: